 - The FRAXA Research Foundation lists clinical trials seeking participants.
 The trials are sorted by sponor and then by state.
 Look through the list to find study opportunites near you.

-- Individuals can join The Fragile X Registry if they wish to be contacted about clinical research opportunities through The Waisman Center at the University of Wisconsin-Madison and the Carolina Institute for Developmental Disabilities at the University of North Carolina at Chapel Hill.
+- Individuals can join !LINK! if they wish to be contacted about clinical research opportunities through The Waisman Center at the University of Wisconsin-Madison and the Carolina Institute for Developmental Disabilities at the University of North Carolina at Chapel Hill.

 Fragile X Research Registry